-Editor’s note: Okay, so, yeah, Dr. Hanks isn’t a psychologist either, per se, but her most recent book, The Assertiveness Guide for Women, qualifies her to be among these other badass psychologists.
+Editor’s note: Okay, Dr. Hanks isn’t a psychologist either, per se, but her most recent book, The Assertiveness Guide for Women, qualifies her to be among these other badass psychologists.
 It’s also a little fun and healthy to break the rules sometimes, even if they are self-imposed.

 Specialty: Licensed clinical social worker working in women's emotional health and relationships

 Dr. Hanks is working on a new bucket list since she’s crossed off everything on her first list.
 Hanks owns and runs Wasatch Family Therapy, is a private practice consultant, a sought-after public speaker, a popular blogger and the author of The Assertiveness Guide for Women.
 As a media contributor, Dr. Hanks has been featured in hundreds of top-tier outlets including The Wall Street Journal, Cosmo, Women's Day, TLC, Discovery Health, and Reelz Channel.
 While in graduate school, practicing as a psychotherapist, and raising her family, Hanks has worked as award-winning performing songwriter (search “Julie de Azevedo” to find it).